 1> The Network side is retrieving the cipher text (ct) from the SUCI framework.
 The secret key (sk) is local stored and corresponds to the public key (pk) which has been share with UE.
 Both, the (ct) and the (sk) will be given as input to the Key Decapsulation function and the outcome is the shared secret (ss).
 The (ss) will be used as input to the key derivation.

 2> The key derivation function is receiving the shared secret (ss) as input and is computing the decryption key.
 There will be created a single decrypt key that is to be used for decryption and integrity verification.
+For the KDF, the hash functions of the SHA-3 family are considered quantum-resistant, i.e., digests (hash values) that are 128, 224, 256, 384 or 512 bits, are candidates for use in the KDF.

 3> The decryption key is used for the computation of the Plaintext block.